-Making Thermomix Focaccia Bread is surprisingly simple and tastes amazing with a drizzle of olive oil and sea salt on top.
+Making Thermomix Focaccia Bread is surprisingly simple, and it tastes amazing with a drizzle of olive oil and sea salt on top.

 How to Make

-The first rise takes approximately one hour until the dough is doubled in size.
+The first rise takes approximately one hour until the dough doubles.
 Then it's knocked back, stretched and spread out onto a baking tray.
-You don't need to own a certain size tin to make this recipe, it can take on any shape of its own and I think it looks more rustic that way.
+You don't need to own a certain size tin to make this recipe, it can take on any shape of its own, and I think it looks more rustic that way.

 Once it's risen for the second time, my favourite part is forming dimples in the dough with my fingertips.
 Then to achieve that lovely golden crust, brush generously with a mixture of olive oil and water and sprinkle with sea salt.
 If you wanted to add rosemary, just insert a couple of leaves into each dimple.